Zinoex/tlos/README.md

 - Individual signal health

 ### Coordinator
-The coordinator encompasses a single or multiple coordinated intersections.
+The coordinator encompasses a single or multiple coordinated intersections and is the on-location entrypoint for the traffic center software, i.e. supervisors.

+The coordinator consists of 3 major components:
+- Management: Managing the topology definition, sensor configuration, etc. This is controllable both from the traffic central and a physical interface.
+- Monitoring: Monitor the health of the components, analyze the sensor data for computing alarms, and perform security surveillance (SIEM).
+- Scheduler: Plan the light schedule for one or more intersections.
+Can be time schedules, extension-based schedules (by data from the monitoring), or computational tool-based schedules.

 ### Sensor
 A sensor is defined as on-location sensory equipment for reading the traffic situation.